 Unveiled, the series that resulted from the conversation, is the tip of the iceberg when it comes to the emotional and technical preparations that went into photographing Paredes’s coming out.
 Weeks prior to her visit to Ecuador, she printed photographs of her parents and covered her walls with them in hopes of feeling safe, comfortable, and familiar with their faces.
 She lived with them for a while and documented their daily routines so that they might also feel comfortable with the cameras.

 She studied film stills of families arranged around a dinner table, and had a special table made and moved into her parents’ living room to suit the angles of the three cameras, whose shutters were set to release automatically every five seconds.
 By the time Paredes finally set her family around the table, the cameras hardly seemed odd or out of place.
 Everything unfolded organically, and of the thousands of frames captured in those few hours, only one pictures someone looking directly into the lens.

 Although the photographer admits that it was an emotional experience, her parents were loving and accepting.
 That had had their moments of suspecting that she was gay, but they waited for her to tell them when she felt the need to do so.
-In Ecuador, where less than twenty years ago homosexual acts were punishable by up to eight years in prison, learning to understand and to accept a gay family member can be difficult; many children are disowned after coming out.
+In Ecuador, where less than twenty years ago homosexuality was criminalized, learning to understand and to accept a gay family member can be difficult; many children are disowned after coming out.
 For Paredes, it turned out differently; it’s going to take time, but her parents have gotten past the cultural stigma to see their daughter for the person she is.
 When she showed them Unveiled, the photographer’s mom and dad were moved anew; their love hasn’t changed.

 All images © Paola Paredes